-When we use the term “Free and Open-source Software” (FOSS), it comprises of two different concepts “Free Software” and “Open-source Software”.
+When we use the term “Free and Open-source Software” (FOSS), it comprises two different concepts “Free Software” and “Open-source Software”.
 People have been using these two terms interchangeably as they share similarities.
 However, these two terms were coined separately.
 Let’s divide the term “FOSS” into “Free Software” and “Open-source software” to better understand it.

-The movement of a “Free Software” revolves around the idea of user freedoms.
+The movement of “Free Software” revolves around the idea of user freedom.
 The word “Free” here doesn’t mean “Free of cost”.
 As per the definition by Free Software Foundation (FSF), Free software means that the users have the freedom to run, edit, contribute to, and share the software.
 Thus, free software is a matter of liberty, not price.

 When we use the term “Free Software”, we talk about four freedoms.
 Richard Stallman describes these criteria as “the four essential freedoms”, the counting of which he starts from zero:

 Freedom 0: The freedom to run the program as you wish, for any purpose.

 Freedom 1: The freedom to study how the program works and change it so it does your computing as you wish.

 Freedom 2: The freedom to redistribute copies so you can help others (freedom 2).

 Freedom 3: The freedom to distribute copies of your modified versions to others (freedom 3).

 So, a software/program/application is considered “Free Software” if it gives users all these freedoms mentioned above.
 Otherwise, it is not “Free Software”.